The Part Nobody Warned You About

 Most families find out about Medicare's limits while they are already standing inside them.

-Nobody pulled them aside at the hospital and explained: Medicare covers nursing home rehab for a limited period.
-After 20 days, a daily copay starts.
-After 100 days, Medicare stops paying entirely.
-Most people don't find out until they open a bill - or until a social worker mentions it while you are already trying to manage seven other things at once.
+Nobody pulled them aside at the hospital to explain it.
+Medicare covers nursing home rehab for a short time.
+After 20 days, a daily copay kicks in.
+After 100 days, Medicare stops paying.
+Most people learn this when a bill shows up.
+Or when a social worker mentions it while you are already trying to manage seven other things at once.

-This guide exists to give you that conversation now.
-If the bill hasn't arrived yet, you'll be ready.
-If you're already past that point, this will help you understand exactly what is happening and what your options are.
+This guide is that conversation, now.
+If the bill has not arrived yet, you will be ready.
+If you are already past that point, this will help you see what is happening and what you can do.
 There is always a path forward.
-It starts with understanding how the rules actually work.
+It starts with understanding how the rules work.

 What happens when Medicare coverage ends for skilled nursing care?

-Medicare covers skilled nursing care: but only for a limited time, and with costs that increase as the days go on.
-Many families don't find out how this works until they're already in the middle of it.
+Medicare does cover skilled nursing.
+But only for a limited time.
+And the cost goes up as the days pass.
+Many families do not find out how this works until they are in the middle of it.

 How does Medicare coverage work for nursing homes day-by-day?

-One important note: Medicare can stop before day 100 if the care team determines your loved one no longer needs skilled care.
-You have the right to appeal this decision.
+One thing to know: Medicare can end coverage before day 100.
+If the care team decides your loved one no longer needs skilled care, the clock stops.
+You have the right to appeal that decision.

 What does 'skilled care' mean for Medicare coverage?

-If progress plateaus, the facility is required to notify you that Medicare coverage will end with an Advance Beneficiary Notice (ABN).
+If your loved one plateaus, the facility has to tell you in writing that Medicare will end.
+This notice is called an Advance Beneficiary Notice (ABN).

 How do I pay for nursing home care after day 100?